-Following the addition of Instant Ceramic Coating to our Professional range, we thought it would be a good idea to tell Pro users how it stacks up against another stalwart of the trade range – the much loved and often praised, Express Wax.
+Instant Ceramic Coating is a newer member of the Professional range, so we thought it would be a good idea to tell Pro users how it stacks up against another stalwart of the trade range – the much loved and often praised, Express Wax.

 Both fall into the spray-and-wipe category, both are quick and easy to use, give amazing gloss and will impress your customers.
 Both can be used as a standalone protective product, or used to top up existing wax or ceramic LSP. but which is the right one for you and your clients?

 Instant Ceramic Coating

 Instant Ceramic Coating is a quick and easy way to add protection to vehicle paintwork.
 It is a spray and wipe product that can be used on wet or dry paintwork.
 Instant Ceramic Coating provides a deep gloss finish and up to 3 months of protection, ideal for customers you visit on or up to a quarterly basis.
 The coating provides outstanding detergent resistance due to the synthetic polymer technology used; these polymers also increases the depth of colour observed on paintwork following use – so you can show your customer the difference the coating makes in a simple 50/50 demonstration.
 The synthetic coating is highly hydrophobic, and vehicle drying times greatly reduced.
 Instant Ceramic Coating has a tropical scent, and while that may not offer any performance benefits, it is always nicer to work with products that smell nice, especially if you are using them all day.